jmutai/k8s-pre-bootstrap/README.md

 Once all values are updated, you can then run the playbook against your nodes.

-**NOTE**: For firewall configuration to open relevant ports for master and worker nodes, a pattern in hostname is required.
+**NOTE**: Recommended to disable. if you must enable, a pattern in hostname is required for master and worker nodes:

 Check file: